luyadev/luya/docs/guide/ngrest-activewindow.md

 ## AngularJS in view files

-As the admin UI is written in AngularJS which let´s you easily create inline AngularJS controllers to interact with your ActiveWindow class.
+As the admin UI is written in AngularJS which let´s you easily create inline AngularJS controllers to interact with your Active Window class.

 The below view file shows an AngularJS controller which collects data from the the controller assigned into the view but uses `ng-repeat to display and render the data.